osohq/oso/docs/content/any/getting-started/quickstart/index.md

 ```

 Oso denies requests unless you explicitly tell it to accept that sort of request.
-You can tell Oso what requests to accept by providing it with a file full of rules, which we call a ‘policy’.
+You can tell Oso what requests to accept by providing it with a file full of rules, which we call a policy.

 ## Write an authorization policy
 Here is a typical policy, written in our declarative language, **Polar**.